-Taoism is an ancient Chinese philosophical/religious tradition, whose doctrinal foundations can be found in three texts: the Tao Te Ching, the Zhuangzi and the Liezi.
-I will quote some verses, taken from these works, that expose a doctrine of opposites comparable to that of Heraclitus, also in relation to the concept of “panta rei” (“everything flows”):
+Daoism is an ancient Chinese philosophical tradition whose doctrinal foundations are found in three texts: the Daodejing, the Zhuangzi and the Liezi.
+I will quote some passages chosen from these works, which reveal a doctrine of opposites similar to that of Heraclitus also in relation to the concept of “panta rei” (“everything flows”):

 “When in the world everyone acknowledges beauty as such,

 that’s when badness is already present.

 long and short define each other,

 tall and low lean one towards the other,

 “What you want to contract you must first expand,

 what you want to weaken you must first strengthen,

 what you want to refuse you must first exalt,

 what you want to take you must first give”.